-I kid you not, these Best Pork Chops Ever will turn even the biggest pork chop sceptic into a pork chop lover!
-The method is possible because of two key considerations: quality pork and a strategic preparation.
+These pan seared pork chops will turn even the biggest pork chop skeptic into a pork chop lover!
+The method is possible because of two key considerations: quality pork and strategic preparation.

 Pork chops …what comes to mind when you think of them?
 Before I got my hands on quality chops and THEN figured out how to cook them, I used to think, “dry, rubbery, no flavor.”
 I would read “pork chop” on a menu and instantly skip ahead.
 I also didn’t like making them for us at home because they always turned out (you guessed it): dry, rubbery, and with no flavor.